 While direct flights are not always the way to go, we understand the agony associated with connecting flights.
 We must not hesitate to pay more for a direct flight if we get a chance.
 We have had experiences in our solo travel where we were forced to spend an extra night at the airport hotels after the connecting flight failed to arrive on time.
 This can be more frustrating with children by your side.
 The last thing you want is an extremely long trip that makes the entire vacation so painful.
 We need to be very picky when choosing family holiday destinations.
 Those that offer direct flights, though expensive, are worth it.

 Hitting the road without the potty is one of the biggest mistakes we can make when taking kids for a holiday.
 While limiting the intake can help along the way, we still need a strategic plan for a time of need.
 Hiding the juices and waters from toddlers an hour before leaving can help them minimize the frequency of dashing to the public toilets during a trip.
-If we are doing a road trip, a kid-sized bathroom is a great plan that can fit at the back of a minivan.
-The travel potty is made up of lined bags which we can throw away when full.
-Like a potty seat, we can carry it to the airplane bathroom or rest stop.
-A waterproof potty insert seat comes to the rescue when our kids are in diapers but cannot hold it.
-It saves the hurdle of cleaning the car seats upon arrival.
+For a road trip, getting a kid’s portable toilet is a great plan that can easily fit at the back of your truck.
+If we drive a truck like Ford F-150, investing in a retractable truck bed cover (try this here) would be a good idea as the enclosed space can store the mobile potty safely.
+That way, we can be better prepared and not worry about any surprises on the way.

 With little ones, we need pouches, more bags, and compartments to keep stuff in order.
 Clothes with an abundance of pockets can save the day.
 Our choice of backpacks should depend on space and the number of side pockets.
 In the end, we need a system that doesn’t run out of storage for anything.
 Lightweight jackets, pants, and vests with pockets come in handy to hold gloves, snacks bags, hats, and so on.